kwickramasekara/photo-grid/README.md

 ## Documentation

 For detailed documentation, please see the [wiki section](https://github.com/kwickramasekara/photo-grid/wiki) which contains [installation](https://github.com/kwickramasekara/photo-grid/wiki/Local-development#installation) and [configuration](https://github.com/kwickramasekara/photo-grid/wiki/Local-development#configuration) guides as well as other useful information.

+Note: the project should be stable to use, however we are still finishing up some of the documentation.
+If you have any questions, please post them in our [discussions](https://github.com/kwickramasekara/photo-grid/discussions) page and we'd be happy to help!.